Add a Static TCP/IP Route to the Windows Routing Table

 - Select Command Prompt (Admin)

-Note:- If you see PowerShell, instead of Command Prompt on the power user menu, then you don’t need to worry about, you can use PowerShell as you use the command prompt.
-The functionality of the both is same.
+Note:- If you see PowerShell, instead of Command Prompt on the power user menu, then you don’t need to worry about it, you can use PowerShell as you use the command prompt.
+The functionality of both is the same.

-After opening the Command Prompt, type the following command and hit Enter:
+After opening the Command Prompt, go ahead and type the following command and hit Enter:

 Now let’s add a static TCP/IP route to the Windows Routing Table

 Add a Static Route to the Windows Routing Table

 To add a route we use the route ADD command in Windows 10 or other Windows versions that tell the Windows which Network to add and then we enter the Subnet mask and Gateway.